passepartoutvpn/passepartout/README.md

 ### Override network settings

-Override default gateway, DNS, proxy and MTU settings right from the app.
-Don't bother editing the .ovpn file or your pushed server settings.
+Override default gateway, DNS (plus DoH/DoT), proxy and MTU settings right from the app.
+Don't bother editing the configuration file or your server settings.
 This is especially useful if you want to override your provider settings, e.g. to integrate your own DNS-based ad blocking.

 [<img src="res/ios/snap-network.png" width="300">](res/ios/snap-network.png)